 Our second book, Diary of Your Home is a guided journal written and designed by AHL&CO to help readers chronicle their homes—both the place itself, and the people, things, and experiences that it provides.

 Please Make This Look Nice: The Graphic Design Process was authored and designed by AHL&CO Principal Peter Ahlberg following a two-year long research period in which he interviewed numerous graphic design professionals about their individual processes.
 Published by Skira Rizzoli in 2016, the book features transcribed and edited interviews with Michael Bierut, Experimental Jetset, Paul Sahre, Natasha Jen, Milton Glaser, Karlssonwilker, Maira Kalman, Ed Fella, Seymour Chwast, Abbott Miller, Elliott Earls, Post Typography, Gail Anderson, Nicholas Blechman, John Gall, Stephen Doyle, Bob Gill, Chermayeff & Geismar, James Victore, Paula Scher, and Stefan Sagmeister.
 It also contains images of previously unpublished process-based work from the archives of these same designers, as well as Erik Carter, Dress Code [Dan Covert + Andre Andreev], Alan Fletcher, Ji Lee, Oliver Munday, Joe Newton, Sally Thurer, and ZutAlors!
 [Frank DeRose + Brendan Griffiths].
-Additional texts include an introduction by Peter Ahlberg and a foreword by Brett Littman, Executive Director of The Drawing Center, where the corresponding exhibition was held in early 2016.
-For more information about the show, go here.
+Additional texts include an introduction by Peter Ahlberg and a foreword by Brett Littman, former Executive Director of The Drawing Center, where the corresponding exhibition was held in early 2016.

 Logo, branding, environmental graphics, publications, and ongoing design direction for New York museum devoted to the exploration of the medium of drawing.
 In addition to stationery and all promotional collateral, we reconceived the Drawing Papers publications as a series of small-format paperbacks that can be produced within modest budgets and timelines while still highlighting the featured artist's work, enabling the institution to produce one for every exhibition.
 As part of a major building renovation, we designed all of the permanent signage and developed design standards for exhibition wall graphics and labels.